MicrosoftEdge/WebView2Feedback/specs/UserDataFolder.md

 [
   uuid(083CB0D7-E464-4108-807E-80AE4EAA3B28), object,
   pointer_default(unique)
-] interface ICoreWebView2Environment6 : IUnknown {
+] interface ICoreWebView2Environment6 : ICoreWebView2Environment5  {
   /// Returns the user data folder that all CoreWebView2's created from this
   /// environment are using.
   /// This could be either the value passed in by the developer when creating the